Skip to content

 }

-Principle: If a variable is modified by only one execution context and other contexts only read it, using volatile is sufficient.
-If there are multiple modifiers, you must use atomic.
+Principle: If a variable is modified by only one execution context and others only read it, volatile is sufficient.
+If there are multiple modifiers, atomic must be used.

 text